 Managing software complexity

-Growing software systems generally tend to become more complex and more difficult to maintain over time.
+Software systems generally tend to become more complex and difficult to maintain over time.

 As the complexity increases, developing new features takes longer, and introducing bugs becomes increasingly easier.